Acklio/schc-over-lorawan/draft-ietf-lpwan-schc-over-lorawan.md

 means that the fragmentation is not used, thus, on reception, the SCHC Message MUST be sent to the SCHC C/D layer.

-The only uplink messages using the FPortDown port are the fragmentation SCHC control messages of a downlink fragmentation datagram (for example, SCHC ACKs).
+The only uplink frames using the FPortDown port are the fragmentation SCHC control messages of a downlink fragmentation datagram (for example, SCHC ACKs).
-Similarly, the only downlink messages using the FPortUp port are the fragmentation SCHC control messages of an uplink fragmentation datagram.
+Similarly, the only downlink frames using the FPortUp port are the fragmentation SCHC control messages of an uplink fragmentation datagram.

 An application can have multiple fragmentation datagrams between a device and one